Retire in Colombia

 What are the most challenging aspects of retiring in Colombia?

 "One of the most challenging aspects of retiring in Colombia is navigating the complicated bureaucratic process of obtaining a resident visa or other work permits.
 The cost of living in Colombia is also high in comparison to other Latin American countries, and the cost of healthcare services and insurance can be prohibitive for retirees who may have limited income.
 Additionally, language can be a barrier for some retirees, as Spanish is the primary language spoken in Colombia and proficiency is often necessary in order to take full advantage of the country's services and amenities.
-Finally, some areas of Colombia have safety concerns, and retirees should consider carefully their options for living in a safe and secure neighborhood and setting," said a person in Colombia.
+Finally, some areas of Colombia have safety concerns, and retirees should consider carefully their options for living in a safe and secure neighborhood and setting," explained one retiree living in Colombia.

 What are the most rewarding aspects of retiring in Colombia?